ranginui/ranginui.github.io/aleisha.md

  <div class="container right">
     <div class="content">
       <h2>28/10 Whiro</h2>
       <p>Embrace the chaos of Whiro.
-Drinks are on Chris.
+Drinks are on Chris, Amber and Kris.
 You're finished!
 And we all couldn't be prouder of you.</p>
     </div>
   </div>
 </div>

+<p> Disclaimer: this is my limited understanding of the maramataka adapted for this purpose</p>